 :: pleasurable chills and goosebumps during a powerful emotional experience

-Frisson is the French word for shivering that researchers use to describe pleasurable chills.
-It can be caused by music, movies, beauty in nature, and other stimuli.
+Frisson is the French word for shivering that researchers use to describe the pleasurable sensation of “getting the chills”.
+Frisson can be caused by music, movies, beauty in nature, and other stimuli.
 It includes a physiological reaction (faster breathing, pupil dilation, increased skin conductance) and an emotional response (euphoria, thrills, excitement).

-When you experience frisson your brain releases dopamine – the neurotransmitter that reinforces behaviors necessary for survival and associated with food, drugs, and sex – making these moments powerful, enjoyable, and even addictive.
+When you experience frisson your brain releases dopamine – the “reward’ neurotransmitter that reinforces behaviors necessary for survival and is associated with food, drugs, and sex – making these moments especially powerful, enjoyable, and even addictive.

 We experience frisson when something radically unexpected happens in music that triggers our fight-or-flight response.
 Part of this response is the release of adrenaline, which causes our skin muscles to contract and make our body hair stand on end (i.e. goosebumps).
 It feels good when music gives us goosebumps because our brain releases pleasurable dopamine.
 Its thought that this occurs because of the relief we experience when our brain realizes, after the momentary fear response, that its “just music” and there is no real danger.
 We reward ourselves for avoiding a threat that never existed!

 There are three leading theories of why this response to music evolved among humans:

 - It encourages pro-social behavior: Cognitive scientist Matthew Sachs’ groundbreaking research suggests that music more broadly, and frisson in particular, evolved because they encouraged empathy and enabled group formation.

 - It encourages infant caregiving: Neuroscientist Jaak Panksepp’s work suggests that our frisson response may have evolved because cold chills caused by infant cries encouraged parents to physically go to and hold infants in order to warm up.